-In order to export data into text file a predefined template is required so if you have not define a template yet refer first to section 5.3 Templates in order to create one.
+In order to export data into text file a predefined template is required, so if you have not defined a template yet, refer first to section 5.3 Templates in order to create one.
 Export files are created with a csv format.
 Follow these instructions to create a text file:

 1. Open the Text File Export screen: Click on the Text File Export button in the main menu shown in Figure 5.1.
-A new window as the one shown in Figure 5.9 Figure 5.7 will appear.
+A new window as the one shown in Figure 5.2Figure 5. will appear.